wagtail/wagtail/docs/topics/streamfield.rst

 A single-line Float input that validates that the value is a valid floating point number.
 The keyword arguments ``required``, ``max_value`` and ``min_value``  are accepted.

-To use the FloatBlock inside an StreamField see the example above.

 DecimalBlock
 ~~~~~~~~~~~~

 ``wagtail.wagtailcore.blocks.DecimalBlock``

 A single-line decimal input that validates that the value is a valid decimal number.
 The keyword arguments ``required``, ``max_value``, ``min_value``, ``max_digits`` and ``decimal_places`` are accepted.

-To use the DecimalBlock inside an StreamField see the example above.

 RegexBlock
 ~~~~~~~~~~